Posted on 5.5.16 by Danielle Clements

 The case was resolved at the International Dispute Resolution Centre in London, leaving £8 million of the estate to go to the child/family who challenged the Will with the remaining £5 million being shared out equally amongst five charities of the family’s discretion.

 Grounds to challenge a Will?

-A Will can be contested on a number of grounds, which are discussed in our previous blog here, but it’s thought this one was disputed for the reason that the testator lacked the necessary mental capacity.
+A Will can be contested on a number of grounds, but it’s thought this one was disputed for the reason that the testator lacked the necessary mental capacity.
 A challenge can also be brought forward if ‘reasonable provision’ has not been made, but this can only be disputed by certain people, such as the deceased’s spouse, a child or cohabitant of the deceased amongst a few others.

 Why can’t you leave your money to whoever you want?

 This case will no doubt wrangle with a few people who will say, ‘Well why can’t the woman leave her estate to whoever she wants?’
 In most cases this is still true and making a Will undoubtedly gives you the choice of who you want your money and assets to go to.